vmolab/solx/docs/src/01-installation.md

 ## Ethereum Development Toolkits

 For large codebases, it is more convenient to use **solx** via toolkits such as Foundry and Hardhat.
-These tools manage the compiler executables and their dependencies, and provide additional features like incremental compilation and caching.
+These tools manage compiler input and output on a higher level, and provide additional features like incremental compilation and caching.